nshimaza/webex-teams-api/README.md

 ### Limitation

-Following items are not yet implemented.

-- WebHook
-- Element level error in List API
+- WebHook API is not implemented.

-Also, relative reference in Link Header is not recognized as next page
+- Relative reference in Link Header is not recognized as next page